thorchain/docs/how-it-works/incentive-pendulum.md

 # Incentive Pendulum

-The Incentive Pendulum controls the flow of system income between node operators and liquidity providers based primarily on the total bond and total pooled RUNE.
-However, it also accounts for the effective bond and the vault liquidity to ensure an equitable and stable reward distribution.
+The Incentive Pendulum controls the flow of system income between node operators and liquidity providers based primarily on the Effectove Security Bond and Total Vaulted.
+However, it also accounts for the Effective Bond and the Total Pooled to ensure an equitable and stable reward distribution.
 This mechanism adjusts the rewards dynamically to maintain a balanced network by incentivising either bonding or pooling as needed.

 Key variables to the Incentive Pendulum are:

 - **[Total Bonded](https://runescan.io/address/thor17gw75axcnr8747pkanye45pnrwk7p9c3cqncsv)**: Sum of all RUNE bonded by active [node operators](../understanding-thorchain/roles/node-operators.md).
 - **Bond Hard Cap** : The highest bond in the bottom 2/3 of active node operators to ensure no single node has excessive influence on the Total Bond.
-- **Total Effective Bond**: The sum of all active node operator's bonds.
+- **Total Effective Bond**: The sum of all active node operator's bonds up to the Bond Hard Cap.
 For each node, the bond amount added is capped by the Bond Hard Cap.
 This maintains a balanced and secure network by distributing bonding power more evenly among node operators.
 - **Effective Security Bond**.
 The sum of the total bond of the bottom 2/3rds active node operators.
 - **[Total Pooled](https://runescan.io/address/thor1g98cy3n9mmjrpn0sxmn63lztelera37n8n67c0)**: Sum of liquidity in all [pools](https://runescan.io/pools) by liquidity providers which also includes [synthetics](../thorchain-finance/synthetic-asset-model.md) and [savers](../thorchain-finance/savings.md).
-- **Vault Liquidity**: Sum of L1 assets within all Asgard Vaults.
+- **Vault Liquidity**: Sum vaule of L1 assets within all Asgard Vaults valued in RUNE.
 Includes Pooled L1s and Trade Account L1s.

 The capital on THORChain can lose its balance over time.
 Sometimes there will be too much capital in liquidity pools; sometimes there will be too much bonded by nodes.
 If there is too much capital in liquidity pools, the network is unsafe.
 If there is too much capital bonded by nodes, the network is inefficient.